 The effects of guselkumab on the pharmacokinetics of midazolam (metabolized by CYP3A4), warfarin (metabolized by CYP2C9), omeprazole (metabolized by CYP2C19), dextromethorphan (metabolized by CYP2D6), and caffeine (metabolized by CYP1A2) were evaluated in an exploratory study with 6 to 12 evaluable subjects with moderate-to-severe plaque psoriasis.
 Changes in AUCinf of midazolam, S-warfarin, omeprazole, and caffeine after a single dose of guselkumab were not clinically relevant.
 For dextromethorphan, changes in AUCinf after guselkumab were not clinically relevant in 9 out of 10 subjects; however, a 2.9-fold change in AUCinf was observed in one individual [see DRUG INTERACTIONS].

-Three multicenter, randomized, double-blind trials (VOYAGE 1 [NCT02207231], VOYAGE 2 [NCT02207244], and NAVIGATE [NCT02203032]) enrolled subjects 18 years of age and older with moderate-to-severe plaque psoriasis who were eligible for systemic therapy or phototherapy.
-Subjects had an Investigator's Global Assessment (IGA) score of ≥ 3 ("moderate”) on a 5-point scale of overall disease severity, a Psoriasis Area and Severity Index (PASI) score ≥ 12, and a minimum affected body surface area (BSA) of 10%.
+Four multicenter, randomized, double-blind trials (VOYAGE 1 [NCT02207231], VOYAGE 2 [NCT02207244], NAVIGATE [NCT02203032], and ORION [NCT02905331]) enrolled subjects 18 years of age and older with moderate-to-severe plaque psoriasis who were eligible for systemic therapy or phototherapy.
+Subjects had an Investigator's Global Assessment (IGA) score of ≥3 (“moderate”) on a 5-point scale of overall disease severity, a Psoriasis Area and Severity Index (PASI) score ≥12, and a minimum affected body surface area (BSA) of 10%.
 Subjects with guttate, erythrodermic, or pustular psoriasis were excluded.

 VOYAGE 1 And VOYAGE 2

-In VOYAGE 1 and VOYAGE 2, 1443 subjects were randomized to either TREMFYA (100 mg at Weeks 0 and 4 and every 8 weeks thereafter), placebo or U.S. licensed adalimumab (80 mg at Week 0 and 40 mg at Week 1, followed by 40 mg every other week thereafter).
+In VOYAGE 1 and VOYAGE 2, 1443 subjects were randomized to either TREMFYA (100 mg at Weeks 0 and 4 and every 8 weeks thereafter) administered with a prefilled syringe, placebo or U.S. licensed adalimumab (80 mg at Week 0 and 40 mg at Week 1, followed by 40 mg every other week thereafter).

 Both trials assessed the responses at Week 16 compared to placebo for the two co-primary endpoints: